Essay Evidence Exam from Pepperdine 2004

 Lastly, the defendant's testimony is admissible.
 He may be impeached with RR's statements when he testifies that he did not tell RR he did it.
 What RR told the defendant about the US Attorney's Office is hearsay and it doesn't fit an exception.
 It could be used to show motive by the US Attorney, but isn't very reliable evidence as to their motive coming from a cell plant.
 However, it may come in if say the cell plant had some previous contact with the US Attorney and it shows motive.

 Ask an Expert!
 Do you have a legal question ON ANY SUBJECT?
-We have experts online to answer your DIVORCE OR CHILD CUSTODY question RIGHT NOW!!!
+We have experts online to answer your EVIDENCE question RIGHT NOW!!!
 A Deposit is Recommended.